 Check to be sure YOUR SURGEON is formally recognised as Specialist Plastic Surgeons by AHPRA and Australian or American Medical Boards.

 - In fact, most Cosmetic Surgeons can’t even attain operating rights in genuine public or private hospitals (they can only use their back room clinics, some of which are not regularly monitored

 - And – as seen in Sydney – where things can sometimes go horrifically wrong, such as when under-qualified or less-trained Surgeons perform cosmetic operations).

 Most so-called “Cosmetic Surgeons” are unable to attain hospital operating rights.
 There’s a reason some rights are restricted to Specialists, and it can involve the level of training insurance eligibility and how much risk a hospital will take in who they allow to perform operations.

 Only Plastic Surgeons usually are eligible to perform some surgeries that attract a Medicare rebate, such as breast reduction or abdominal repair after pregnancy.
 But DO check the criteria for rebates, as cosmetic surgery is never covered by health insurance or Medicare.

-Only some reconstructive plastic surgery procedures attract rebates from genuine Specialists.
+Only a FEW select reconstructive or corrective plastic surgery procedures currently attract Medicare and/or Private Health Insurance rebates from genuine Specialists.

 - Many “cosmetic surgeons” who operate also negate any patient eligibility for medicare or health fund rebates for surgery that is necessary (Plastic Surgery vs purely Cosmetic Plastic Surgery).